Four juveniles arrested after burglary spree of unlocked vehicles in Box Elder

-Four juveniles are accused for stealing from as many as 40 unlocked vehicles on Friday night in Box Elder
+Four juveniles are accused of stealing from as many as 40 unlocked vehicles on Friday night in Box Elder.

 The residents of Antelope Ridge subdivision, which has around 800 homes, awoke Saturday to the burglaries and began posting footage of the suspects and sharing information of the thefts to their community Facebook page.